 Spark Administration and Monitoring Workshop

-The goal of the Spark Administration and Monitoring Workshop is to give you a practical, complete and hands-on introduction to and the tools to manage, monitor, troubleshoot and fine-tune Spark infrastructure.
+The goal of the Spark Administration and Monitoring Workshop is to give you a practical, complete and hands-on introduction to Apache Spark and the tools to manage, monitor, troubleshoot and fine-tune Spark infrastructure.

-NOTE: The workshop uses a tailor-made Docker image but it is also possible to use a commercial distribution for Spark like (possibly or ).
+NOTE: The workshop uses a tailor-made Docker image but it is also possible to use a commercial distribution for Spark like Cloudera's CDH (possibly Hortonworks Data Platform (HDP) or MapR Sandbox).

 The workshop uses an intense learn-by-doing approach in which the modules start with just enough knowledge to get you going and quickly move on to applying the concepts in assignments.
 There are a lot of practical exercises.

-The workshop comes with many practical sessions that should meet (and possibly exceed) expectations of administrators, operators, devops, and other technical roles like system architects or technical leads (perhaps also software developers for whom might be a better fit).
+The workshop comes with many practical sessions that should meet (and possibly exceed) expectations of administrators, operators, devops, and other technical roles like system architects or technical leads (perhaps also software developers for whom Spark and Scala (Application Development) Workshop might be a better fit).

 CAUTION: The workshop is very hands-on and practical, i.e. not for faint-hearted.
 Seriously!
 After just a couple of days your mind, eyes, and hands will all be trained to recognise the patterns how to set up and operate Spark infrastructure in your Big Data projects.